wai-yan-969/dltwdphpbatch1/README.md

 With Dataland Technologies
 You can download and learn free with this code
-PHP Basic , OOP Concept ,pdo start now
+PHP Basic , OOP Concept ,PDO start now